zak23/flexpress-wp/README.md

 - **Remove Functionality**: Each outlet can be individually removed
 - **Default Content**: Includes Aus Adult News as default when no outlets are configured

+### Casting Section Image Management

+The casting section image can be managed through **FlexPress Settings → General → Casting Section**:

+- **Image Upload**: Upload a custom image for the casting section via WordPress media library
+- **Universal Display**: The uploaded image displays on both the homepage and casting page
+- **Fallback Support**: Default SVG placeholder displays when no custom image is uploaded
+- **Recommended Size**: 600x400px for optimal display
+- **Image Preview**: See uploaded image in admin interface before saving
+- **Remove Functionality**: Option to remove the uploaded image and revert to default placeholder

 #### Image Management Features

 - **WordPress Media Library Integration**: Upload logos directly through WordPress media library